top of page

 UK PARTNER FOR

-DISCLAIMER: Pelvic Zone provides non-invasive high-intensity focused electromagnetic (HIFEM) pelvic-floor stimulation delivered by trained staff.
+DISCLAIMER: Pelvic Zone provides non-invasive rPMS (Repetitive peripheral magnetic stimulation) pelvic-floor therapy delivered by trained staff.
 We do not diagnose, treat, or replace your GP/consultant.
 Information on this site is for education, not medical advice.
+We do not make scientific claims.
+We offer information for cleints to educate themselves.
 Outcomes vary; individual assessment is required.
 If you have symptoms, implants, recent surgery, or a medical condition, speak to your GP before starting.

 bottom of page